Casa Angelina

 The evening cuisine is seriously impressive.
 There's a fantastic range of fresh seafood - we sampled scallops with apple, but there might also be prawns with cream of broad beans, or marinated sea-bass with salad from their garden.
 Pasta and carne dishes also make an appearance, such as our rosemary fillet of beef with blackberries.
 For dessert, it was hazelnut panna cotta.
 Whatever you order you'll be presented with a stuzzichino (trio of amuse-bouches) to whet your appetite - ours were crudites and melt-in-the-mouth sliders.
 As you'd expect, it's all presented with an eye for beauty; they also do a 5-course and a 7-course menu.

 Breakfast is an excellent buffet spread - our highlights were the smoked tuna, ricotta meringues, orange and lemon marmalades, pistachio cake, lemon tart, pancakes and scrambled eggs with crispy bacon.
 But the biggest highlight is sitting outside on the terrace and watching the morning sun burn the mist off the lilac sea.
-Light poolside lunches are perfectly crafted for the Italian summer heat - our Caesar salad was light and fresh.
+Casual lunches and dinners, along with perfectly crafted cocktails, are served all day in the ground floor Seascape Bar - our Caesar salad was light and fresh.

 If you fancy eating out, there's La Gavitella fish restaurant on the beach below, the excellent La Brace in the centre of Vettica Maggiore (5 mins walk), and various seaside gems accessible by boat or car (try sociable Da Adolfo on Laurito beach or Lo Scoglio in Nerano).